Updated: September 2, 2021

 Zipcar use is allowed, but it is the responsibility of the users to wipe down the inside of the car prior to use.
+Follow requirements outlined above.

-Use of 12-15 passenger vans continues to be prohibited, as per the University’s fleet policy.
+Use of 12-15 passenger vans continues to be prohibited, as per the University’s Fleet Policy.

 Rideshare services (Uber, Lyft, etc.) are generally discouraged.
 If they must be used, follow the guidance listed above and avoid touching surfaces and your face as much as possible.
 Carry your own hand sanitizer in case it is not provided by the rideshare.
 If the driver is not wearing a mask, please cancel the ride, request another ride, and report the issue to the rideshare company.
 Uber and Lyft will not charge for a cancelled ride if the cancellation is due to the failure of the driver to wear a mask.